 - Sore throat

 Additionally, close contact with a confirmed positive case of COVID-19 means a person should stay home and quarantine for 14 days starting from the last time in close contact.
+If a person is under quarantine, the CDC recommends they take their temperature twice a day, monitor themselves for any syptoms of COVID-19 and notify their health department if they develop symptoms.
+They should also consider consulting their MD if symptoms worsen or become severe.

 Monitoring Health at Home